geohotstan/tinycorp-meetings/last-week-in-tinycorp/2024-11-25/meeting-transcript.md

 I mean, currently we're just right into VRAM. and it's a lot slower than AMD.
 So, and potentially for this, I'll double check some flags.
-So, but basically it's like uncacheable memory and basically because we do some...
+So, but basically it's like uncacheable memory and basically because we do some..
 So yeah, I'll just check the flags, but

 **Geohot** [00:34:56]
 Um, are you using the GPU to copy it or the CPU?